I finally got my grubby little hands on the APS-C Meike 35mm f1.4 in the Fujifilm X-Mount and it has so far been a very fun compact lens.

 A Look At The Meike 35mm f1.4

-Meike has managed to keep the image quality under control for such a fast and small lens and this has surprised me.
+Meike has managed to keep the image quality under control for such a fast and small lens, which surprised me.

-Build quality is also on par with the other Meike lenses except the aperture ring is a little too loose and it is always escaping its set aperture from accidental handling.
+Build quality is also on par with the other Meike lenses, except the aperture ring is a little too loose, and it always escapes its set aperture from accidental handling.

 Meike 35mm f1.4 Flaws

-Bokeh renders well with no serious issues, but it is a little streaky / nervous at times and not incredibly pleasing with some swirling and cats eye bokeh along the edges.
+Bokeh renders well with no serious issues, but it is a little streaky/nervous at times and not incredibly pleasing with some swirling and cat-eye bokeh along the edges.
 It actually reminds me of the 7Artisans 35mm f1.2, which probably comes from making a fast lens so small.

 Fujifilm Wormies / Monitor Problem – A Side Note

 I’m still going through and trying to evaluate sharpness and performance for my main review.
-I just got a new Macbook (after my daughter broke my screen on my old 2014 model . . . kids right?), and my external monitor and was having some very strange issues with the infamous Fujifilm wormies appearing at 100% crop.
+I just got a new MacBook (after my daughter broke the screen on my old 2014 model—kids, right?) and my external monitor and was having some very strange issues with the infamous Fujifilm wormies appearing at 100% crop.

-So that’s something to try if you’re experiencing some significant worms with Fujifilm files.
+So, if you’re experiencing significant problems with Fujifilm files, try that.
 Your monitors may not be at their native resolutions.

 Since I’ve gotten a few emails about this, I thought I would mention it.